Janani-asokan/API/CONCEPTS/RATE LIMITING.md

 A rate limiting solution may use an IP address as a basis for determining which devices are making too many requests and should be temporarily blocked.

 ---

+**Throttling** means **intentionally limiting the speed, rate, or amount of something** to prevent overload, manage resources, or control performance.

+Here are the most common contexts:

+### **1. Internet / Network**

+Throttling is when an ISP slows down your internet speed on purpose—often due to high usage or congestion.

+### **2. Computers / CPUs**

+CPU throttling reduces a processor’s speed to prevent overheating or save battery.

+### **3. APIs / Services**

+Rate throttling limits how many requests you can make in a certain period.

+### **4. Mechanical / Engines**

+Throttle refers to controlling fuel or power going into an engine—so throttling adjusts power output.

+---

+If you want, I can give examples or compare it with related terms like *bandwidth*, *latency*, or *capping*.